-Dr. James Kiwanuka-Tondo is Associate Professor and Director of Graduate Programs, Department of Communication at North Carolina State University.
-He graduated with a PhD in Communication Sciences at the Department of University of Connecticut and taught there as a Visiting Assistant Professor for three year before joining NC State in 2002.
+Dr. James Kiwanuka-Tondo is Professor, Department of Communication at North Carolina State University.
+He graduated with a Ph.D. in Communication Sciences at the Department of University of Connecticut and taught there as a Visiting Assistant Professor for three year before joining NC State in 2002.
 His main area of research is health communication campaigns with particular emphasis on HIV/AIDS.
 His major contribution has been the development of the first ever quantitative model of relationships between organizational factors, campaign planning, and campaign execution variables.
 His work on HIV/AIDS has been published in a number of journals.
 He has been a principal investigator (PI) on several research grants.
 He teaches courses in Communication Research Methods, Communication Campaigns, International Health Issues; and International/Intercultural Communication.
 Dr. Kiwanuka-Tondo has received several awards such as Fulbright Scholar 2017/2018; Carnegie Africa Diaspora Fellow 2016; Jackson Rigney International Service Award 2017; Outstanding Global Engagement Award 2015; Lawrence M. Clark Faculty Excellence Award 2013; and Outstanding Graduate Faculty Award 2008.
 He also received the Advocacy Award for Promoting the Presence of African American at North Carolina State University 2008; Outstanding Teacher Award in 2007; and the Outstanding Professor of the Year 1999 from Sigma Phi Epsilon chapter at the University of Connecticut.
 Dr. Kiwanuka-Tondo is Vice President of East Africa Communication Association (EACA); Co-Chair of the Advisory Board of North Carolina Community AIDS Fund (NCCAF); Vice Chairman, Bantadde Development Association, Uganda; member Board of Directors of Maama Watali, Uganda; and former member Board of Directors for and Stop Hunger Now.
 He is a Fellow of the Salzburg Seminar; Fulbright Student; and a recipient of the British Commonwealth Technical Scholarship.

 Kiwanuka-Tondo, J. (2013).
 An Organizational Theory of Health Communication Campaigns: